 - Vendor applications on personal devices including any privacy settings and how to remove the application and any associated stored data.

-- Notify staff and patrons of any data breaches and assist patrons in mitigating the impact (changing passwords, uninstalling applications, etc).
+- Notify staff and users of any data breaches and assist users in mitigating the impact (changing passwords, uninstalling applications, etc).

 Priority 2 Actions

 - Add privacy considerations to the library’s selection criteria for new purchases or the renewal of existing purchases.
 These considerations should include the vendor:

 - Notifying users of their privacy policies at the point of access and restricting the collection of user data to clearly stated operational purposes.

 - Seeking user consent for data collection by using the opt-in method whenever possible for features that involve the collection of personal information.

 - Providing a method for users to access, review, correct and delete their personal data.

 - Encrypting connections using SSL/HTTPS to provide secure access to digital content.

 - Allowing users to uninstall vendor applications and delete associated stored data from personal devices.